-This program is offered as a stand-alone endorsement program or as an endorsement program embedded in a Georgia Professional Standards Commission-approved initial preparation program (e.g., B.S.Ed.; M.A.T.) or an advanced (degree-only) preparation program (e.g., M.Ed.; Ed.S.).
+This program is offered as a stand-alone endorsement program or as an endorsement program embedded in a GaPSC-approved initial preparation program (e.g., B.S.Ed.; M.A.T.) or an advanced (degree-only) preparation program (e.g., M.Ed.; Ed.S.).

-- Courses align with the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading
+- Courses aligned with the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading

-- Field-based experiences reflect current research on the science of reading and best practices in teaching reading and writing
+- Field-based experiences reflect current research on reading science and best practices in teaching reading and literacy.

-- Video-based, engaging curriculum ensures candidates engage in the practice of teaching while receiving the feedback necessary to gain fluency and confidence in their practice
+- Video-based, engaging curriculum ensures that candidates engage in the practice of teaching while receiving the feedback necessary to gain fluency and confidence in their practice.

 The Dyslexia Endorsement courses are aligned with the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading and provide students with practical, hands-on training and experience with research-based methods for reading instruction and intervention.
 Students will receive: